GetStream/openai-tutorial-react-native/README.md

 - Visualizes the audio of the agent and the user
 - Uses OpenAI to power the AI agent

+### Prerequisites

+- You have followed the steps in the [Node.js server](https://github.com/GetStream/openai-tutorial-node) and you have a localhost running
+  - Stream account with API key and secret
+  - OpenAI API key with access to the Realtime API
+- Stream Video's iOS SDK (1.18.0 or above for the best experience)

-## Step 1: Start the backend and client servers
+### Step 1: Start the backend and client servers

 - first you need to start the backend server.
   More info on the backend server can be found [here](https://github.com/GetStream/openai-tutorial-node?tab=readme-ov-file#stream-video-ai-demo-server)